 Heavy Rope Workout Technique

 It is important to establish a solid base by positioning your feet in line with your shoulders.
 Stabilize your core while you swing side to side and up and down.
 Maintain this technique throughout the duration of your heavy ropes exercises.
 Members will find that the workout serves to engage the shoulders, arms, core, and just about every other part of your body.

 Added Benefits from Rope Training

 Heavy rope training is quite intense.
 It takes significant effort to throw these large ropes around.
 This exercise requires one to use his full range of motion.
 Opt for an array of directional strokes and your range of movement will benefit your core strength as well as your balance.
-Heavy rope swings with the Stroops Son of the Beast 10' Battle Rope work just about every muscle in the body, boost metabolic heart rate and burns away the calories.
+Heavy rope swings with Battle Ropes work just about every muscle in the body, boost metabolic heart rate, and burn away calories.